lilyosah/tech-knowledgebase/Accessibility/Mismatch - How Inclusion Shapes Design (Kat Holmes).md

 - Focused on making things accessible

 ### Making accessibility accessible

 - You don't need to know how to do everything, just recognize issues and know when to bring in someone who does and design solutions that work well with assistive technology

-Interdependence:
+==Interdependence:==
 - "An inclusive designer thinks in terms of interdependent systems.
 They study human relationships.
 They observe the ways that people bring their skills together to complement each other.
-Inclusive designers seek out a diversity of ways that people build collective accomplishments
+Inclusive designers seek out a diversity of ways that people build collective accomplishments..."

 ## Chapter 5: With and For
 - Designing for and not with people can lead to exclusion
 - Moses was an architect in NYC in 1950s, made things WORSE for marginalized groups by razing their communities, lowering overpasses so that buses couldn't go under them.
 This top-down architecture planning was replicated across the U.S.
 - Brown is an architect designing for buildings in areas she grew up in Detroit's inner city
 	- "Nothing about us, without us"
--